 Which cars come with Uconnect?

-Nearly every new car made by a brand operating under the FCA umbrella comes with Uconnect.
-The list ranges from a humble Fiat 500 to the fire-breathing Dodge Challenger Hellcat.
+Nearly every new car made by a brand operating under the FCA (FCA) umbrella comes with Uconnect.
+The list ranges from a tiny Fiat 500, which is leaving the American market, to the fire-breathing Dodge Challenger Hellcat.
 It also includes the Jeep Wrangler, the Chrysler Pacifica, and the Ram 1500.
 The different screens found in these various cars are equally diverse.
 The Fiat 500 comes standard with a 5.0-inch screen, while the 500X benefits from a 7.0-inch screen.
 Jeep’s Wrangler also offers a 7.0-inch screen.
 An 8.4-inch screen is available on many Dodge models, including the Challenger, while Ram takes the size crown with the 12-inch screen it makes available on top-end versions of its 1500, 2500, and 3500 pickups.

 What if I don’t like Uconnect?